 - (a) Policy prohibits any type of sexual activity between residents as well as any form of sexual harassment.
-Policy dictates that if any law enforcement investigation determines that a resident is guilty of sexual abuse he/she will be disciplined on a case-by-case basis. - (b) The policy outlines the criteria for disciplinary sanctions based on those listed in the standard.
+Policy dictates that if any law enforcement investigation determines that a resident is guilty of sexual abuse he will be disciplined on a case-by-case basis.
+The presumptive action will be removal of the resident from the program and transfer back to the Department of Youth Services. - (b) The policy outlines the criteria for disciplinary sanctions based on those listed in the standard.
 Isolation is not used at this facility.
-The resident can be removed from the facility and placed in secure detention if charged with a new crime. - (c) A resident's mental disabilities and mental illness diagnosis will be considered in determining disciplinary action. - (d) Therapy and counseling designed to address the behavior is part of the in-house disciplinary process. - (e) Residents will only be disciplined for engaging in sexual acts with a staff member if it is found the staff member was not a consensual partner.

-- (f) Reports made by residents in good faith based upon a reasonable belief that the alleged conduct occurred will not constitute false reporting or lying even if an investigation does not substantiate the allegation. - (g) All sexual contact is prohibited at the facility.
+The resident can be removed from the facility and placed in secure detention or returned to the Department of Youth Services if charged with a new crime. - (c) A resident's mental disabilities and mental illness diagnosis will be considered in determining disciplinary action. - (d) Therapy and counseling designed to address the behavior is part of the in-house disciplinary process. - (e) Residents will only be disciplined for engaging in sexual acts with a staff member if it is found the staff member was not a consensual partner. - (f) Reports made by residents in good faith based upon a reasonable belief that the alleged conduct occurred will not constitute false reporting or lying even if an investigation does not substantiate the allegation. - (g) All sexual contact is prohibited at the facility.
 Consensual sexual contact between two residents will lead to disciplinary action including and not excluding expulsion from the program.